How to Choose the Right Blockchain Network for Your Dapp Development

 Polkadot is one of the most prominent projects of upcoming years.
 Its name says multichain because Polkadot is a hosting environment for a number of other blockchains that can be easily connected to it.
-Polkadot is built on Substrate and uses Rust as the prior programming language.
+Polkadot is built on Substrate and uses Rust as the prior programming language for blockchain development.

 In order to connect or build your own blockchain within this ecosystem, one needs to link to Relay Chain which is a mother blockchain of Polkadot.
 All parachains act as completely separate actors with the ability to have their own tokenomics, consensus and governance layer.